Print This Bible Study

 Hebrews 6:1, 2 enumerates six different realms pertaining to a panorama of biblical doctrine.
 And the things listed in these two verses must be understood contextually.
 The context has to do with Christian maturity, for a revealed purpose; and that's exactly where one is led when moving through the six different enumerated areas of biblical doctrine that are set forth in these opening two verses of the sixth chapter.

 However, the six enumerated areas are not, themselves, part of the foundation.
-Rather, it is elementary teachings connected with these six areas of that which have to do with the foundation.
+Rather, it is elementary teachings connected with these six areas of doctrine that have to do with the foundation.
 And, going beyond that, teachings connected with these same six areas can move far beyond foundational teachings.
-Such teachings can and do — they must, of necessity — move into the realm of the "strong meat" referred to in the previous chapter.
+Such teachings can and do — they must, of necessity — move into the realm of the “solid food” referred to in the previous chapter.

-There is the "letter" and "spirit" of the matter, and this would apply to all six of the areas of doctrine listed in Hebrews 6:1, 2.
-The "letter" is one thing, but moving out into the "spirit," — moving beyond the "letter" into the "spirit" in biblical teaching — is something entirely different (ref.
-Chapter 3 [cf. 2 Corinthians 3:6-18]).
+There is both the letter and the spirit of the matter, and this would apply to all six of the areas of doctrine listed in Hebrews 6:1, 2 The letter is one thing, but moving out into the spirit, — moving beyond the letter into the spirit in biblical teaching — is something entirely different (ref.
+Chapter 3 of this book [cf. 2 Corinthians 3:6-18]).
 And this is exactly what those in Hebrews 5:11-14 were exhorted to do in Hebrews 6:1, 2.

-They were exhorted to leave the foundational teachings (that essentially surround the "letter" of the matter) and build upon the foundation (that would, of necessity, have to pertain to things beyond the "letter," i.e., to the "spirit" of the matter).
-And, whether "letter" or "spirit," the various teachings would still be drawn from the six enumerated areas of biblical doctrine.
+They were exhorted to leave the foundational teachings (teachings that would begin with the letter) and build upon the foundation (which would, of necessity, have to pertain to things beyond the letter, i.e., to the spirit).
+And, whether letter or spirit, the various teachings would still be drawn from the six enumerated areas of biblical doctrine.

-These six enumerated areas logically fall into three categories, with two interrelated sets in each category.
+These six enumerated areas logically fall into three categories, with an interrelated set in each category.
 The Spirit of God has listed them after the fashion in which they appear, in a specific order, for evident, particular reasons; and they should be studied with this overall thought in view, which fits the contextual subject matter perfectly.

 There can be no acceptable works on the part of an unbeliever, for he cannot exercise "faith toward God" (he must first believe on the Son; only then will he find himself in a position to exercise faith toward the Father).